67hz/typescript-typeorm-API-boiler/README.md

 * ** run notes and docker instructions coming soon **

-A note about MySQL: it may be necessary to force connection through TCP protocol
-  * add the following to the MySQL config's my.cnf
+A note about MySQL: it may be necessary to force connection through TCP protocol.
+Add the following to the MySQL config's my.cnf

       [client]
       protocol=tcp